seanewest/tcpchat/readme.md

 ```

 #### Client
 *This will connect to localhost on 3000 by default.
-Change the ```ip``` variable to a remote server ip address to connect to that chat server*
+You can pass as an argument an ip address or hostname to connect to a remote chat server*

 ```
-node client.js
+node client.js [hostname]
 ```